abvee/asus-s15-vivobook-oled/power-saving/README.md

 `state` file.
 Stands for `suspend to RAM` or `S3` sleep

 This is used in conjucntion with `systemd-logind` to set the sleep state when the laptop lid is closed.
-Note that acpid is not used because I don't want to use another program.
+Note that acpid is not used to set the sleep state because I don't want to use another program.

 Output of `cat /etc/systemd/logind.conf`:
 ```